 - White cells fight infections.
 There are several different types of white cells, including neutrophils and lymphocytes.

-- Platelets help clot the blood.
+- Platelets help clot the blood, for example after a cut.
 Symptoms of a low platelet count include abnormal bleeding, such as bleeding gums and nosebleeds.

 There is a range of normal for blood counts.
 The range of figures quoted as normal varies slightly between laboratories and also differs between men and women.